Fmk0/notes/tips.md

 * Papers, Work, Projects, Tools are proofs that you have done something, popular or not, it's a satisfaction to some work done.
 * Don't hurry on something new, it's the best way to make irreversible mistakes.
 * Frustration is part of the process, learn to deal with it.
+* if you someone said to you that it's mandatory to have certifications or required diploma in IT for starting this field, this dude is ridiculous.
+* It's stupid to say it's impossible whenever you didn't try it once.

 ## Learning
 * Notes are mandatory